The Paupers: Touring

 In his place, The Paupers recruited Scottish émigré Adam Mitchell (b.
-1944) from the CommonFolk (a folk group featuring Doug Bush, Ian Rankin and Bruce Whitehead), apparently on an hour and a half's notice.
-Mitchell quickly asserted himself as the group's new lead singer and chief songwriter with Skip Prokop and debuted with the band at the Broom and Stone in Scarborough on August 14, 1966.
+1944) from the CommonFolk (a folk group featuring Doug Bush, Ian Rankin and Bruce Whitehead).
+Mitchell quickly asserted himself as the group's new lead singer and chief songwriter with Skip Prokop, and debuted with the band at the Broom and Stone in Scarborough on August 14, 1966.

 Finkelstein signed the new line-up to New York City label MGM shortly afterwards and on September 24 the group made an appearance at a 14-hour pop music show held at Toronto's Maple Leaf Gardens, featuring 14 top local bands.
 The following month, on October 2, the band supported Wilson Pickett at the Club Kingsway in Toronto.
 On December 11, The Paupers (together with Ottawa band, The Children) supported The Lovin' Spoonful at Toronto's Maple Leaf Gardens.

 The group's live reputation began to spread and in early 1967, Bob Dylan's manager, Albert Grossman, convinced Finkelstein to sell his interests in the group.
 Grossman re-negotiated the MGM contract and signed the band to its associate label Verve Forecast.
 The group's debut single with Mitchell, "If I Call You By Some Name" was released and reached No. 31 on Canada's RPM chart.

 The single was followed by a well-received appearance at New York's Cafe Au Go Go from February 21 to March 5, 1967, supporting Jefferson Airplane.
 The group remained in the city to cut its debut album with Rick Shorter, played another concert opening for Jefferson Airplane at Hunter College in New York City, and then set out for a series of concerts on the West Coast including several appearances at San Francisco's Fillmore Auditorium and the Monterey International Pop Festival on June 16.